openharmony/docs/en/application-dev/reference/apis/js-apis-taskpool.md

 The **TaskPool** APIs return error codes in numeric format.
 For details about the error codes, see [Utils Error Codes](../errorcodes/errorcode-utils.md).

+For details about the precautions for using **TaskPool**, see [Precautions for TaskPool](../../arkts-utils/taskpool-vs-worker.md#precautions-for-taskpool).

 > **NOTE**<br>
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.